This viscosity experiment is a fun way to discover how different liquids flow. Or just to have a race with ketchup and other kitchen ingredients!

 - Stopwatch

-- Liquids to test, today we used oil, water, corn syrup, passata, treacle and ice cream sauce
+- Liquids to test: we used oil, water, corn syrup, passata, treacle and ice cream sauce.

-We thought carefully about the best way to time the different liquids.
-Initially we thought we would let them all run down the ramp at the same time and see which reached the bottom first, but decided it would be too hard to release them all at the same time and difficult to time.
+We carefully considered the best way to time the different liquids.
+Initially, we thought we would let them all run down the ramp at the same time and see which reached the bottom first, but we decided it would be too hard to release them all at the same time and difficult to time.
 So, we drew two lines on the ramp and recorded the time taken for each liquid to pass between the lines.

 Viscosity Experiment Instructions